 Lincoln’s habit was to go immediately to the drawer each time he came into our room, and read over the telegrams, beginning at the top, until he came to the one he had seen at his last previous visit.
 When this point was reached he almost always said, “Well, boys, I am down to raisins.”
 After we had heard this curious remark a number of times, one of us ventured to ask him what it meant.
 He thereupon told us the story of the little girl who celebrated her birthday by eating very freely of many good things, topping off with raisins for desert.
 During the night she was taken violently ill, and when the doctor arrived she was busy casting up her accounts.
 The genial doctor, scrutinizing the contents of the vessel, noticed some small black objects that had just appeared, and remarked to the anxious parent that all danger was past, as the child was ‘down to raisins.’
 ‘So,’ Lincoln said, ‘when I reach the message in this pile which I saw on my last visit, I know that I need go no further.”

 When it came to the war, Lincoln had used the telegraph very sparingly in 1861.
 In 1862, things had changed.
-McClelland and other generals were unwilling to engage the enemy despite superior numbers.
-In May of 1862, Lincoln hand wrote the following telegram to be sent to McClelland.
+McClellan and other generals were unwilling to engage the enemy despite superior numbers.
+In May of 1862, Lincoln hand wrote the following telegram to be sent to McClellan.
 Author Tom Wheeler wrote of the exchange of telegrams:

 Lincoln’s redirection of General McDowell’s troops away from General George McClellan on the Peninsula below Richmond greatly upset McClellan, who wired the President, “It is the policy and duty of the Government to send me by water all the well-drilled troops available.”
 Lincoln’s reply illustrates his increasing frustration with McClellan, as well as his appreciation of the limitations of what could be said in an impersonal electronic message.
 After telling McClellan he was “painfully impressed” by the General’s position, he added, “I shall aid you all I can consistently with my view of due regard to all points.”
 The president’s frustration then boiled over and he added, ” and last I must be the Judge as to the duty of the government in this respect.”
 Upon reflection Lincoln crossed out the last line.

-It was through the “T-Mails” with McClelland that we see Lincoln’s growing frustration with his Generals in 1862 to either fight or pursue Lee and Stonewall Jackson.
+It was through the “T-Mails” with McClellan that we see Lincoln’s growing frustration with his Generals in 1862 to either fight or pursue Lee and Stonewall Jackson.
 By the fall of the 1862, Lincoln’s patience was at an end.
-After the Battle of Antietam, the Union was in a position to possibly to destroy Lee and the Army of Northern Virginia had McClelland pursued Lee after the battle.
-However, McClelland, true to form, failed to take the offensive.
-McClelland always thought he was outnumbered.
-Lincoln’s reply via telegram was very terse and made fun of McClelland’s inability to attack and McClelland’s ability to make excuses even about horses.
+After the Battle of Antietam, the Union was in a position to possibly to destroy Lee and the Army of Northern Virginia had McClellan pursued Lee after the battle.
+However, McClellan, true to form, failed to take the offensive.
+McClellan always thought he was outnumbered.
+Lincoln’s reply via telegram was very terse and made fun of McClellan’s inability to attack and McClellan’s ability to make excuses even about horses.
 Lincoln wrote, “about sore-tongued and fatigued [sic] horses,” demanding to know “what the horses of your army have done since the battle of Antietam that fatigue anything?”